deitch/subscriber/README.md

 subscriber will `get` "john", and get back what "john" actually has right now.
 In our example above, he already has 3 clients and 2 groups.

+But how does subscriber know which user is logged in, and thus which "name" to pass as the first argument to `db.user()`?
+It looks at `req.user` using the following logic:

+1. If req.user is a string, use that, e.g. `req.user = "john"` will lead to `db.user("john",callback)`
+2. If req.user is an object, use `req.user.id`, e.g. `req.user.id = "john" will lead to `db.user("john",callback)`
+3. If req.user is `null` or `undefined`, there is no user

 #### Putting it Together
 Let's use a real example. "john" is logged in and wants to create a new client. subscriber sees the request.
 If plans are already loaded and not timed out, it goes straight to checking its plans in cache, else it loads them again: